kirubeltadesse/dotfiles/runcom/README.md

 There is also `tpm` [Here](https://github.com/tmux-plugins/tpm) all the installation command are also found in the page.

 `prefix + I`

+It will be awesome if the tmux navigation is more like vim 😊 [Here](https://www.bugsnag.com/blog/tmux-and-vim)

 ## Vim installation